 - Keep crackers away from toddlers and babies.

-- Follow the instructions written on the crackers box and follow all the safety precautions.
+- Follow the instructions and the safety precautions written on the boxes.

-- Burst crackers only in open spaces, like playgrounds and fields.
+- Burst crackers only in open spaces, where you can maintain social distancing.

-- While lighting ‘rockets’, ensure that they face upward and do not face an open window, door or road.
+- While lighting ‘rockets’, ensure that they face upward and not an open window, door or road.

 - Light the crackers from an arm’s length distance and not any closer.